perriera/for_interfaces/vm/multipass/mac/INSTALL.md

 	sudo apt update
 	sudo apt install ubuntu-desktop xrdp

-On macOS we can use the “Microsoft Remote Desktop” application, from the Mac App Store.
+On macOS we can use the `Microsoft Remote Desktop` application, from the Mac App Store.
 Once installed use the username and password for `dev`:

 - for more see [How to set up a graphical interface](https://multipass.run/docs/set-up-a-graphical-interface)